fenago/react-graphql-course/md/lab_12.md

 the times from within the tree are summed up and result in a total time of about 90 milliseconds.

-It\'s obvious that you should always check all operations and their latencies to identify performance breakdowns.
-Your users should always have responsive access to your API.
-This can easily be monitored with Apollo Engine.

 Next, we\'ll see how Apollo Engine implements error tracking.